Configure Editor

 • off – Completely disables any logging.

 • syside.telemetry.crashReports – equivalent to telemetry.crash-reports configuration option.
 If set, this takes priority.
 Additionally, crash reports can also be disable by setting VSCode-wide telemetry.telemetryLevel setting to off.
-For more information refer to telemetry.
+For more information refer to What Data We Collect.

 • syside.include – equivalent to include configuration option.
 If set, this takes priority.